 Founded in 1939, Neuberger Berman is a private, 100% independent, employee-owned investment manager.
-From offices in 34 cities worldwide, the firm manages a range of strategies-including equity, fixed income, quantitative and multi-asset class, private equity and hedge funds-on behalf of institutions, advisors and individual investors globally.
-With more than 500 investment professionals and over 2,000 employees in total, Neuberger Berman has built a diverse team of individuals united in their commitment to delivering compelling investment results for our clients over the long term.
-That commitment includes active consideration of environmental, social and governance factors.
-Our culture has afforded us enviable retention rates among our senior investment staff and has earned us a citation from Pensions & Investments as a Best Place to Work in Money Management for six consecutive years.
+From offices in 31 cities worldwide, the firm manages a range of strategies-including equity, fixed income, quantitative and multi-asset class, private equity and hedge funds-on behalf of institutions, advisors and individual investors globally.
+With more than 500 investment professionals and more than 1,900 employees in total, Neuberger Berman has built a diverse team of individuals united in their commitment to delivering compelling investment results for our clients over the long term.
+Our culture has afforded us enviable retention rates among our senior investment staff; it has earned us a citation as the second-ranked firm (among those with 1,000 or more employees) in the Pensions & Investments 2017 Best Places to Work in Money Management survey, after we had finished in the top three from 2013-16.